calliope-project/calliope/doc/user/ref_formulation.rst

 * ``energy_eff(loc::tech, timestep)``: resource/storage/carrier_in to carrier_out conversion efficiency
 * ``energy_cap_max(loc::tech)``: maximum installed carrier conversion capacity, applied to carrier_out

 ..
 Note:: Generally, these constraints are defined on a per-technology basis.
 However, some (but not all) of them may be overridden on a per-location basis.
 This allows, for example, setting different constraints on the allowed maximum capacity for a specific technology at each location separately.
-See :doc:`ref_model_config` for details on this.
+See :doc:`ref_config_listing` for details on this.
 Once processed in Calliope, all constraints will be indexed over location::technology sets.

 Finally, each node tracks its costs (+ costs, - revenue), formulated in two constraints (more details in the :doc:`ref_formulation` section):